Mortick/searchEngine/README.md

 # MyName Search Engine

 # Requirements
-[x] First Java Application  Implementation  and Execution on Docker [x] Docker to Local (or GCP) Cluster Communication
-[x] Inverted Indexing MapReduce Implementation  and Execution on the Cluster  (GCP) [x] Term and Top-N  Search
+[x].
+First Java Application  Implementation  and Execution on Docker [x].
+Docker to Local (or GCP) Cluster Communication [x].
+Inverted Indexing MapReduce Implementation  and Execution on the Cluster  (GCP) [x].
+Term and Top-N  Search

 # Getting Started

 ## Prerequisites
+You will need to download both Docker and XMing onto your machine.

 Docker : https://hub.docker.com/editions/community/docker-ce-desktop-windows/